winesapOS/winesapOS/README.md

 #### Manual

 Install and configure `grub-btrfs`.
-This will add a new GRUB menu entry that shows all of the available BtrFS snapshots.
+This will add a new GRUB menu entry that shows all of the available Btrfs snapshots.

 ```
 $ git clone https://github.com/Antynea/grub-btrfs.git